I want to be a vet

 These days, veterinary surgery is one of the most popular career choices for young people.
 This section will provide you with all the basic information you will need regarding admission to university, work experience you will need to obtain, reading lists and contact details for the UK veterinary schools.

 A digital brochure under the theme 'Veterinary Science... for all walks of life', is available to download from our publication library, which includes case studies of vets working in a range of roles.

 For details on how to become a veterinary surgeon, please click on the relevant links below:

 The Royal College of Veterinary Surgeons (RCVS) is the governing body of the profession in the United Kingdom.

 Under the provisions of the Veterinary Surgeons Act of 1966, with certain minor exceptions, only a registered veterinary surgeon is permitted to diagnose and treat the injuries and ailments of animals.

 To train to be a veterinary surgeon you will need to go to university and take a veterinary degree.

-The universities in the UK offering veterinary degrees approved by the RCVS are Bristol, Cambridge, Edinburgh, Glasgow, Liverpool, London (the Royal Veterinary College) and Nottingham.
+The universities in the UK offering veterinary degrees approved by the RCVS are Bristol, Cambridge, Edinburgh, Glasgow, Liverpool, London (the Royal Veterinary College), Nottingham and Surrey.

 The degree courses are five years in length (six years at some schools).